noginger13/noginger13/README.md

 ### Hi, I'm Michael 👋

-I'm a fullstack developer 💻 fueled by tea 🍵, music 🎧, curiosity 🐈.
+I'm a fullstack developer 💻 fueled by tea 🍵, music 🎧, and curiosity 🐈.

 ### Tech Stack